 One way to use your blog to promote your offer is to create a simple "promo post" -- that's what we call them, anyway.
-This post is typically very short, only offering a quick introduction to the offer, a few value-driven bullet points on what people can expect to learn from it, and a compelling CTA to drive people to the landing page.
+This post is typically a very focused piece offering a quick introduction to the offer, advice on how to implement it, and a compelling CTA to drive people to the landing page.

 Promo posts aside, it's also a great idea to add a CTA for your offer to a post that aligns with its subject matter.
 You can create an entirely new post and revisit older, related posts to swap out their CTAs.
 This way, if people who reach the end of your post are looking for more information or a deeper dive into the subject, they can click through to the offer.

 Now that you have some tangible promotional material in place, you can start promoting it through your social media channels.
 Whether you share the related blog post or a link to the landing page, be sure that you're switching up the messaging so you're not repeating the same tweet or Facebook post over, and over, and over...

 You'll also want to tailor the post to the platform you're posting it on.
 For example, maybe you create a teaser video for your offer to promote it on Instagram and then use a colorful visual when you serve it up on Twitter: